wweiphy/CMSDAS-bbbbAnalysis/README.md

 Exception: since Scale factors are evaluated using ttbar events (2 real b jets only), BTagCaloCSVp087Triple efficiency must be evaluated by asking only 1 object passing the btag filter and as a function of the highest deepCSV jet.
 The efficiency of the 3 btag can the be evaluated as the probability that at least 3 of the four btags passes the cut

+For simplicity, we will consider just a rapresentative subset of filters:

+    HLT_DoubleJet90_Double30_TripleBTagCSV_p087:
+        QuadCentralJet30 -> 4 objects passing
+        DoubleCentralJet90 -> 2 objects passing

+    HLT_QuadJet45_TripleBTagCSV_p087:
+        QuadCentralJet45 -> 4 objects passing

 The total efficiency is eff(Double90Quad30 || Quad45) = eff(Double90Quad30) + eff(Quad45) - eff(Double90Quad30 && Quad45)
 where eff(Double90Quad30) is eff(L1)*eff(QuadCentralJet30)*eff(DoubleCentralJet90)*eff(BTagCaloCSVp087Triple)*eff(QuadPFCentralJetLooseID30)*eff(DoublePFCentralJetLooseID90).
 Same for eff(Quad45).
 eff(Double90Quad30 && Quad45) = eff(Double90Quad30) * eff_DJ(Quad45), where eff_DJ(Quad45) is the eff(Quad45) evaluated over a subset of events passing HLT_DoubleJet90_Double30_TripleBTagCSV_p087

-1. Optional (already done for you): In the bbbbAnalysis package, launch all the trigger DAS skims (SingleMuon and MC TTbar datasets) using the FNAL batch
+Here are some optional steps (already done for you):
+In the bbbbAnalysis package, launch all the trigger DAS skims (SingleMuon and MC TTbar datasets) using the FNAL batch
 ```
 ## launch
 source source scripts/submitAllTriggerSkimsOnTier3ForDAS.sh